 Colombian cuisine varies regionally and is influenced by Spanish, African, Arab and some Asian cuisines.

-We previously looked at 30 exotic tropical fruits of Colombia and 9 Colombian street food options you should try.
-And we now look at 15 traditional Colombian food dishes worth trying.
+We previously looked at 30 exotic tropical fruits of Colombia and 16 Colombian street food options you should try.
+And in this article we look at 16 traditional Colombian food dishes worth trying.
 Note these popular Colombian dishes are in no particular order.
-And the above photo is a lechona.

 Colombian Food #1: Lechona